amansanghvi/MTRN4230GroupProject/README.md

 # MTRN4230GroupProject
 Group project for MTRN4230

+# Submission Code
+All MATLAB Submission Code can be found in 'Final_Code'
 # Installation Instructions
 1. Copy the universal_robot and ur5_t2_4230 folders into their respective paths and overwrite all files
 2. Modify start_project.sh to include the correct IP address